AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new section describing the Adobe Campaign Classic data model basics and how to access the description of each table is now available.
 [Read more](../../configuration/using/about-data-model.md)

+The Adobe Campaign Enhanced MTA article has been updated with more detailed information on installing a specific Typology package on instances that do not add the required Enhanced MTA headers to every message.
+[Read more](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html#impacts)

 The use cases related to query designing have been reorganized into separate sections.
 [Read more](../../workflow/using/querying-recipient-table.md)

 A new section about tips and tricks on managing offers and using the Interaction module in Adobe Campaign Classic is now available.
 [Read more](../../interaction/using/interaction-best-practices.md#tips-managing-offers)